-Exposure to natural sunlight or ultraviolet light often helps people with atopic dermatitis.
+Exposure to natural sunlight or ultraviolet light often helps people with eczema.
 However, it can be counterproductive if at the same time patients are exposed to heat and humidity, which causes them to perspire and itch or get sunburned.